 History: I’ve wanted to be a midwife for as long as I can remember.
 It’s not a stretch to say my journey into midwifery began with my own birth.
-I was born by home birth in the Netherlands, where the majority of births are still with midwives and many take place at home.
+I was born at home in the Netherlands, where the majority of births are with midwives and many still take place at home.
 As a child, I thought all babies were born at home.
 Only later did I learn from friends and classmates how unique my home birth was.

 Education and Training: My roots in New Hampshire run deep.
 I attended Pine Hill Waldorf School and graduated from ConVal High School before attending the University of New Hampshire, where I earned a Bachelor of Science in Nursing.
 After working as a labor and delivery nurse in multiple settings (from New Hampshire to California, from small community hospitals to high-risk tertiary care centers), I enrolled at the University of Washington in Seattle, where I completed my studies to become a Certified Nurse-Midwife (CNM) and Advanced Practice Registered Nurse (APRN) in 2010.
 I moved back to the Monadnock Region, where most of my family still resides, in 2010 and have been providing care and support to patients here in Southern NH and into Northern MA since then.
 Read more about Sarah here.

 Tracey Bowman will be joining the practice in the spring/summer of 2018 as the practice prepares to transition into a group practice.
 Home birth and Midwifery-led care are in high demand in this region, and we're excited to make the changes necessary to continue to provide this style of care to women and families in a safe and high touch manner.
 Tracey will attend clients in care based on the needs of the week.